Pinefoot/Sprint-Challenge--Advanced-CSS/README.md

 ### Preprocessor Set up

-* [ ] Verify that you have LESS installed correctly by running `lessc -v` in your terminal, if you don't get a version message back, reach out to your project manager for help.
+* [ x] Verify that you have LESS installed correctly by running `lessc -v` in your terminal, if you don't get a version message back, reach out to your project manager for help.
-* [ ] Open your terminal and navigate to your preprocessing project by using the `cd` command
+* [ x] Open your terminal and navigate to your preprocessing project by using the `cd` command
-* [ ] Once in your project's root folder, run the following command `less-watch-compiler less css index.less`
+* [ x] Once in your project's root folder, run the following command `less-watch-compiler less css index.less`
-* [ ] Verify your compiler is working correctly by changing the `background-color` on the `html` selector to `red` in your `index.less` file.
+* [ x] Verify your compiler is working correctly by changing the `background-color` on the `html` selector to `red` in your `index.less` file.
-* [ ] Once you see the red screen, you can delete that style and you're ready to start on the next task
+* [ x] Once you see the red screen, you can delete that style and you're ready to start on the next task

 ## Minimum Viable Product